Timer/honors-paper/paper.md

 ![Illustrates the comparison between CPU and CUDA.
 It appears CUDA provides nearly no benefit for Bayesian network learning.](img/sharp.png)

 ## Processors
-When increasing the number of processors, the resulting runtime decrease appears to be linear.
-The linear nature of the results removes the necessity for further testing between the number of cores tested.

-Figure 1 illustrates that as the number of processors increase, the runtime decreases at approximately the same rate.
+When increasing the number of processors, a very strange anomaly occurs.
+When first increasing the amount of work to two processors, runtime actually increases significantly.
+This remains true until about 4 or 5 processors, where the runtime finally proceeds to drop below the initial runtime execution.
 Exact results may be seen in Table 1.

 \begin{table}[ht]
 \centering